 Observer experts participating in WGs retain Observer status and thus do not opine on WG decisions.
 Observer experts would be expected to attend the WG meetings and participate in the discussion when they are able to contribute new information on scientific technical content.
 While thus contributing to the technical discussion of the WG however, the Observer expert's views are not considered for the consensus (e.g. they cannot preclude consensus) when decisions are made.
 Based on the understanding that the Observer expert is joining the WG with technical expertise in the Guideline topic it is further expected that the expert would not request the WG to explain concepts under discussion or to revisit issues that have been previously decided on.
-With that said, the Observer expert may seek clarification outside of the Step 1 Technical Document and as regards Observer experts representing a regulator also the Step 3 ICH draft Guideline.
+With that said, the Observer expert may seek clarification outside of the WG meetings if necessary.
+Observer experts participating in the WG will be invited to sign off the Step 1 Technical Document and as regards Observer experts representing a regulator also the Step 3 ICH draft Guideline.
 This sign-off will be on a voluntary basis; because Observers do not vote on key decisions the absence of a signature from an Observer will not lead to the suspension of a Guideline.
 Furthermore, the absence of an Observer from a WG meeting would not prevent a quorum from being established and would not prevent a WG meeting from taking place.